 General Slime Molds Characteristics

-A few of the general slime molds characteristics are listed below.
+A few of the general slime moulds characteristics are listed below.

 The slime moulds are creeping on debris, decaying on twigs or leaves, in soil, on tree canopies and moist found on the tree, on the forest floor, and in cold and dark conditions.